Post-Newtonian Theory for Gravitational Waves: Compact binary systems

 which can be seen as a first integral of the differential relation \eqref{firstlaw}.
-Note that the existence of such a simple algebraic relation between the local quantities $z_1$ and $z_2$ on one hand, and the globally defined quantities $\mathrm{M}$ and $\mathrm{J}$ on the other hand, is not trivial.
+The existence of such a simple algebraic relation between the quantities $z_\text{a}$ belonging to each particles, and the globally defined quantities $\dM$ and $\dJ$, is remarkable.

+The law \eqref{firstlaw} has been generalized by \cite{LeT15} for binary systems of point masses moving on generic eccentric orbits, using a natural orbit-averaged definition of the redshift observable \citep{BarackS11}.
+An application of the first law is the calculation of the exact gravitational self-force contributions in the binding energy and angular momentum for circular orbits, allowing a coordinate-invariant comparison to numerical relativity \citep{LBB12}.